crowdsecurity/hub/parsers/s02-enrich/crowdsecurity/nextcloud-whitelist.md

 Whilst browsing private folder on the bookmark app a 404 response could be sent if the bookmarked page had no publictoken generated.

+---
+### File Sharing
+When sharing a file, a 404 error is thrown when a file has no preview thumbnail.
+This can trigger http-probing.